-- 27. To apply leg scissors to the opponent's trunk (do-jime), neck or head (scissor with crossed feet), while stretching out the legs.
-In shime-waza (e.g., ryote-jime) it is forbidden to use the legs crossed to assist the grip. - 28.
-To kick with the knee or foot, the hand or arm of the opponent, in order to make him release his grip or to kick the opponent's leg or ankle without applying any technique. - 29.
-If both athletes are in a tachi-shisei (standing position) and one or both apply kansetsu-waza (including ude gaeshi (arm reverse) and similar) or shime-waza (both technical situations alone or combined with a judo throwing technique), Mate! and shido should be announced.
-However, if the action is dangerous or can injure the opponent, it will be hansoku-make.
+27. To apply leg scissors to the opponent's trunk (do-jime), neck or head (scissor with crossed feet), while stretching out the legs.
+In shime-waza (e.g., ryote-jime) it is forbidden to use the legs crossed to assist the grip.

+28. To kick with the knee or foot, the hand or arm of the opponent, in order to make him release his grip or to kick the opponent's leg or ankle without applying any technique.

+29. Applying kansetsu-waza or shime-waza in tachi-shisei without a judo throwing technique will be penalised with shido.
+See also Article 18.2.2 Hansoku-make for Acts against the Spirit of Judo point 3.